 Getting to the Dry Wood Inside

 The best method for splitting the wood will depend on its diameter.
 With small twigs, you can use a knife to peel back the wet outer layers.
 Larger branches, between one and six inches in diameter, can be split with a sturdy fixed-blade knife using the baton method.
 To do this, center the knife’s blade on top of the log, then use another small log to hammer the spine of the blade.
 Once the blade is fully set in the log, hammer the end a few more times until the blade can split it in two.

 If the log is wider than six or so inches, you’ll need to use a maul or hammer and wedge setup, which is only practical if you’re car camping.
 In a survival situation, it’s better to use more small logs instead of a few big ones.

-Building the Perfect Fire
+3 Methods for Building the Perfect Fire

 Every fire needs sufficient oxygen flow and a tight enough structure to hold the maximum amount of heat in.
 This is doubly important in wet conditions, though, as logs containing more moisture require more heat to burn.
 To keep that burn going, use one of three common stacking methods: